 The World Language program has been restructured and teachers have been hired to be in classrooms this coming year, Board members said.

 Board member Laurie Cannon, head of the panel's Curriculum Committee, reported last week that the computer program that caused a parental uproar when it was implemented last year will be used only for the district's English as a Second Language students, where it has been successful, Cannon said.

 "We are not currently seeing a need for the Rosetta Stone licenses for all students at the elementary level of instruction,'' Cannon said.

 The district will renew at least 70 licenses for the computer program for the upcoming year, at a cost of about $6,000, Cannon said.

-The number of licenses is down from 1,848 that the district bought last year.
-The district at the time estimated the cost at $36,200.
+The number of licenses is down from 1,848 that the district bought last year. .
 The district last year also estimated they would spend an additional $30,000 on headphones to administer the program — a pair for every student and teacher in the elementary system.